dingwanren/my_awesome_skills/README.md

 ### Skills Included

 #### 1. Ant Design X 📘
-Documentation of Ant Design components usage scenarios, APIs, and example code.
+Documentation of Ant Design X components usage scenarios, APIs, and example code.
-- **Purpose**: Quick reference for Ant Design component implementation
+- **Purpose**: Quick reference for Ant Design X component implementation
 - **Content**: Usage scenarios, API references, code examples
-- **Use Case**: When you need to quickly implement UI components with Ant Design
+- **Use Case**: When you need to quickly implement UI components with Ant Design X

 #### 2. Debug Record 🔍
 A structured format for recording questions and solutions when interacting with AI agents.